ky-ji/ky-ji.github.io/index.md

 ## About Me

 I am a Ph.D. student at [Tsinghua University](https://www.tsinghua.edu.cn/en/), supervised by [Prof. Wang Zhi](http://pages.mmlab.top/), and a member of the [Efficient Deep Learning and Embodiment Group](https://ky-ji.github.io/group).
 I received my bachelor's degree in Computer Science and Technology from [Xidian University](https://en.xidian.edu.cn/).
-I envision action-native foundation models for real-time control, agent-guided adaptation, and continual real-world learning.
+My long-term research goal is to build action-native foundation models that act in real time, adapt under agent guidance, and continually learn from the physical world.
 ## Education
 Sep.
 2021 - June.
 2025, B.E in Computer Science and Technology, Xidian University
 From Sep.
 2025, Ph.D. in Computer Science and Technology, MMLab@SIGS, Tsinghua University